Moldavian Progressive Party: Creation

 The February Revolution created space for democratic self-rule, and for national emancipation among the various ethnic groups of the Russian Empire.
 As noted by journalist Hristea Dăscălescu, this reversed a trend toward Russification, which had been particularly intense in the Bessarabia Governorate; here, a Romanian population, colloquially known as "Moldavians", bordered the Romanian Kingdom, which was essentially a "free state".
-According to an overview by scholar Vitalie Ciobanu, the instability of World War I and its patterns of mass conscription meant that as many as 100,000 Bessarabian recruits had been moved to Odesa, just east of Bessarabia, whereas Chișinău, the Governorate's capital, was garrisoned by men from elsewhere in the Empire.
+According to an overview by the scholar Vitalie Ciobanu, the instability of World War I and its patterns of mass conscription resulted in as many as 100,000 Bessarabian recruits being transferred to Odesa, just east of Bessarabia, whereas Chișinău, the Governorate's capital, was garrisoned by men from elsewhere in the Empire.
 As Ciobanu notes, this fact, coupled with the still-unchallenged ascendancy of Russian conservatism in Chișinău, made it more likely that a youthful political movement would be formed in Odesa, rather than inside Bessarabia.

 The PPM was formed around Catelli, who was serving in Russian uniform on the Romanian Front.
 He had been elected a leader of Odesa's National Moldavian Committee, after helping to establish the first Moldavian soldiers-and-students' soviets.
 From March 1917, he and some fifty comrades began meeting in Odesa as the party's initiative committee, also sending a letter to the Provisional Government in Petrograd, asking for the recognition of national rights in Bessarabia.
 Though he rejected accusations that he was fostering separatism, Catelli had fully embraced the tenets of Romanian nationalism.
 His manifestos proclaimed that "Moldavian" was a degrading Russian exonym for the eastern Romanians, and that the time had come for those designated under this name to "take back what the rascals have stolen from us."

 Onisifor Ghibu, a doyen of the nationalist movement in both Bessarabia and Transylvania, spent early 1917 in Odesa, and met with Catelli, calling him "a very good Romanian man", though noting that his excessive enthusiasm got in the way of organizing things.
 Another figure of importance in the PPM's creation was Praporshchik Nicolae Ciornei.
 He had organized the Moldavian Committee of the 40th Infantry Reserve Regiment, and had signed on as a co-leader of the party.
 By 23 March, the meetings involved Ion Păscăluță, on behalf of the soldiers' soviet, with Ghibu, Sergiu Victor Cujbă and Pan Halippa representing the wider nationalist movement.
 Joining them were three Odesa University students, namely Sebastian Ceapă, Maria Gheorghiu, and Anatolie Maimași.
 Păscăluță's memoirs claim that he was selected to preside over the sessions, and that he was the one to propose a massive rally of the Romanian nationalists in Odesa, initially scheduled for 3 May.
 The idea was endorsed by Catelli and Halippa, though they disagreed on how to involve the local churches.
 Catelli allegedly proposed that Ioan Levizor of Balta, who had created a breakaway Inochentist church, be employed as a propagandist; this notion irritated Halippa, who recommended a more conservative approach.